-Tasks are concrete implementations of the Java SE java.util.concurrent.Callable and java.lang.Runnable interfaces (see the Javadoc for java.util.concurrent.ExecutorService).
+Tasks are concrete implementations of the Java SE java.util.concurrent.Callable and java.lang.Runnable interfaces (see the Javadoc for java.util.concurrent.ExecutorService) as well as the various functional interfaces that serve as completion stage actions (see the JavaDoc for java.util.concurrent.CompletionStage).
 Tasks are units of work that represent a computation or some business logic.